MIKATRUST/Marketplace/README.md

 # Marketplace

-This central marketplace is managed from a business point of view by a group of administrators who can manage store owner.
-The group of approved store owners can create shops and manage products withins theses shops.
-Shopper can visit shops and buy products.
-Owner of the store can get funds from its store through a pull payment mechanism.
+This central marketplace is businessly managed by a group of administrators who can manage administrators and approved store owners.
+The marketplace is technically managed by an owner for technical operation.
+The group of approved store owners can create store(s).
+Each store owner can manage the products in its store.
+Shopper can visit shop and buy products.
+Funds are secured in each store by being sequestered inside a store escrow.
+Payment withdrawal from the store owners is achieved through a pull payment mechanism.

 ## Prerequisites
 have git, Truffle and Ganache installed and running.